developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power
 Used to configure the Power State of the WWAN adapter.

-**NOTE**: A given device might or might not support a WWAN adapter.
-An attempt to configure the WWAN adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the WWAN adapter on a device that does not have one results in an error.

 ### Background Data
 Used to configure whether WWAN data can be used by applications that are in the *Background*.